History, Purpose and Core Values

 How Are We Fulfilling Our Purpose?

-The CQCD joins together more than 5,000 commercial establishements and accounts for nearly 70% of all economic activity in connection with Québec’s retail industry.
+The Quebec Retail Council (CQCD) gathers more than 5,000 commercial establishements and accounts for nearly 70% of all economic activity in connection with Quebec’s retail industry.
 It acts as an advocate for the province’s retail community.

 It’s not surprising that governments and major players in the industry are paying close attention to our stances on key topics!
 We actually catalyze the sector’s major issues.
-The CQCD’s leadership has a direct impact on the government’s decisions, which may have significant effects on its members.
+The Québec Retail Council’s (CQCD) leadership has a direct impact on the governments decisions, which may have significant effects on its members.

 THE CQCD’S ADDED VALUE: $500 MILLION PER YEAR FOR YOU